Pouriashahvarpour/kubernetes_tutorial/README.md

 ---
 2. **Cluster**
     - A **Cluster** is a logical unit managed by Kubernetes, consisting of one or more servers, each referred to as a **Node**.

+   - **Components of a Kubernetes Cluster**

+      A **Kubernetes** cluster consists of two main parts: **Worker Nodes** and the **Control Plane** (also known as the master).

+   1. ### **Worker Nodes:**

+      Worker nodes are the machines on which the pods run.
+These machines provide the necessary resources to run containers and are responsible for carrying out the heavy lifting of running applications.

+      - **Kubeproxy:**

+         **Kubeproxy** is a proxy that manages network communication inside the cluster.
+This component plays a crucial role in routing incoming requests to the appropriate pods and handling network traffic.

+      - **Kubectl:**

+         **Kubectl** is a command-line tool that acts as a representative of the **Control Plane**.
+It communicates with the **API Server** to execute administrative commands and manage the cluster.

+   2. ### **Control Plane:**

+      The control plane (also known as the master) is responsible for managing and overseeing the overall state of the cluster.
+This section applies **administration** commands to the other nodes and ensures that the cluster's state aligns with the desired state.

+      - **Kube-apiserver:**

+         **Kube-apiserver** is the primary point of contact with the cluster.
+This service responds to all cluster requests via the **RESTful API** and manages communication with other components of the cluster.

+      - **Scheduler:**

+         The **Scheduler** is responsible for launching pods.
+It allocates resources for the pods based on defined policies (like resource allocation, dependencies, and scalability) and places the pods on appropriate nodes.

+      - **Etcd:**

+         **Etcd** is a distributed key-value store used to store configuration information and the cluster’s state.
+This data includes the status of various cluster resources and their configurations.

+      - **Controller Manager:**

+         The **Controller Manager** monitors the current state of the cluster and compares it with the desired state.
+This component ensures that all cluster resources are in the desired state and takes corrective actions if necessary (such as launching new pods or removing faulty ones).

 ---
 3. **Node**
     - A **Node** in Kubernetes is a physical or virtual machine that runs as part of a Cluster.
 Each Node contains the necessary resources like CPU, memory, and storage to run containers, and can host Pods.
 Nodes can be of two types: Master Node (which is responsible for managing and controlling the Cluster) and Worker Node (which runs the actual application workloads by hosting Pods).